 Notes

-- Depending on the size of the pumpkin, you may need to cut it in half or in quarters.
+- Pumpkin: depending on the size of the pumpkin, you may need to cut it in half or in quarters.
 Here in Australia, I have used a Kent pumpkin, also known as Japanese or Kabocha pumpkin.
-Choose smaller pumpkins; overly large pumpkins tend to be dry and stringy.
-Look for ones that are heavy for their size avoiding those with bruises or soft spots.
+Choose smaller pumpkins; overly large pumpkins tend to be dry and stringy.ย Look for ones that are heavy for their size avoiding those with bruises or soft spots.
 If you are based in the USA look for sugar or pie pumpkins.

-- Increase the amount of pumpkin if you would like to make a larger batch.
+- Quantity: increase the amount of pumpkin if you would like to make a larger batch.
+It is a great meal prep recipe.

-- Depending on the variety of pumpkin, the puree may be watery and you will need to drain it
+- Draining: depending on the variety of pumpkin, the puree may be a little watery and require you to drain it.

 Nutrition Estimate: